bigfix/developer.bigfix.com/site/pages/rest-api/api/baseline.md

 ---

-{% restapi "/api/baselines/{site type}/{site name}", "GET", "Lists the baselines belonging to the site {site name}." %}
+{% restapi "/api/baselines/{site type}/{site name}", "GET", "Lists all baselines in a site." %}

-**Request:** URL is all that is required
+**Request:** URL is all that is required.

- - /api/baselines/master --> returns baselines from the master action site
+ - /api/baselines/master --> Returns baselines in the master action site.
- - /api/baselines/custom/MyCustomSite --> returns baselines from your MyCustomSite custom site.
+ - /api/baselines/custom/MyCustomSite --> Returns baselines in MyCustomSite custom site.
- - /api/baselines/external/BES Support --> returns baselines from the external site "BES Support"
+ - /api/baselines/external/BES Support --> Returns baselines in the external site "BES Support".
- - /api/baselines/operator/Daniel --> returns baselines from Daniel's operator site
+ - /api/baselines/operator/Daniel --> Returns baselines in Daniel's operator site.

 **Request Schema:** BES.xsd

-**Response:** BESAPI description of contained baselines resources.
+**Response:** BESAPI XML list of baselines.

 **Response Schema:** BESAPI.xsd

 {% endrestapi %}

 {% restapi "/api/baseline/{site type}/{site name}", "POST", "Creates a new baseline." %}

-**Request:** Complete XML for the object in the body of the request.
-This is a sample XML file for creating a new baseline:
+**Request:** The body must be the complete baseline XML.
+This is a sample XML:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>